maddhatter/laravel-view-generator/README.md

 php artisan make:view path.to.your.view -e path.to.parent.view
 ```

 You can optionally extend another view by adding the `-e` parameter and providing the name of the view you want to extend.
 It will parse the parent view for `@yield()` directives and create the corresponding `@section` / `@endsection` tags.
+To exclude a section from automatic creation, begin the name with an underscore, e.g.: `_meta`

 #### Example